 We’ve found that tackling memory, organisation and time improves peoples’ abilities to approach work opportunities with professionalism and confidence.
 This can be done in peer-led groups for a cost effective approach that deals with the real barriers to employment for this group.

 We can find roles that minimise the need for reading and writing, but everyone needs to remember new instructions and arrive at work on time.
 Neurodiversity can limit employability in a very specific, non-obvious way and our programmes address this directly.
 Once employed, technology and Access to Work support can address literacy limitations in direct relation to the job role.

-Contact Fiona Barrett, our Head of Social Inclusion, to find out how we can help improve your programme with our courses, resources and staff training, or Kate Gilbert, Head of Business Development, if you would like to be part of our research pilots or incorporate our services into your contracts.
+Contact Candy Whittome, our Head of Social Inclusion, to find out how we can help improve your programme with our courses, resources and staff training, or Kate Gilbert, Head of Business Development, if you would like to be part of our research pilots or incorporate our services into your contracts.